pzim-devdata/tahoma/README.md

 - `python3 tahoma.py`  to ensure that Tahoma starts.

 #### 3. **Configuration :** There are just two commands to execute once.
-All the details are explained in `python3 tahoma.py --help` and `python3 tahoma.py --info` :
+All the details are explained in `python3 tahoma.py --help` and `python3 tahoma.py --info`.

 1. Specify your Somfy-connect login information and choose the Somfy server: :